Azure/AzureCacheForRedis/Redis-BestPractices-Java-Jedis.md

 # Jedis Java Client

-## Jedis instances are single threaded

-* Don't use the same Jedis connection instance from multiple threads at the same time.
-* Using the same Jedis instance from multiple threads at the same time will result in socket connection errors/resets or strange error messages like "[expected \'$\' but got \' \'](https://github.com/xetorthio/jedis/issues/1358)".

 ## Use JedisPool

 * This allows you to talk to redis from multiple threads while still getting the benefits of reused connections.